 Retail investors must be United States permanent residents or citizens who are 18 years of age or older, with a valid Social Security number (or other Taxpayer Identification Number, if investing through a trust, estate, or corporate entity) and checking or savings account.
 Retail investors must reside in a state that is open to Prosper investors and may also be required to meet suitability requirements established by their state of residence.

 Additional suitability requirements for investors in certain states:

-For individual investors who are residents of Alaska, Idaho, Missouri, Nevada, New Hampshire, Virginia and Washington, investors must either (1) have an annual gross income of at least $70,000 and a net worth (exclusive of home, home furnishings, and automobile) of at least $70,000 or (2) have a net worth (determined with the same exclusions) of at least $250,000.
-In addition, no investor located in these states may purchase Notes in an amount in excess of 10% of the investor’s determined net worth, exclusive of home, home furnishings, and automobile.
+Individual investors who are residents of Alaska, Idaho, Missouri, Nevada, New Hampshire, Oregon, Virginia or Washington must meet one or more of the following suitability requirements: (1) have an annual gross income of at least $80,000 and a net worth (exclusive of home, home furnishings, and automobiles) of at least $80,000 or (2) have a net worth (determined with the same exclusions) of at least $280,000.
+In addition, no investor located in these states may purchase Notes in an amount in excess of 10% of the investor’s determined net worth, exclusive of home, home furnishings, and automobiles.

-For individual investors who are residents of Maine, the Maine Office of Securities recommends that an investor’s aggregate investment in Notes and similar offerings not exceed 10% of the investor’s liquid net worth.
-For this purpose, “liquid net worth” is defined as that portion of net worth that consists of cash, cash equivalents, and readily marketable securities.
+For individual investors who are residents of Maine, Missouri, or Oregon, the Maine Office of Securities recommends, and each of the Office of the Missouri Secretary of State, Securities Division and the Oregon Division of Finance and Corporate Securities requires, as applicable, that an investor's aggregate investment in this offering and similar offerings by Prosper and Prosper's affiliates not exceed 10% of the investor's liquid net worth.
+For this purpose, "liquid net worth" is defined as that portion of net worth that consists of cash, cash equivalents and readily marketable securities.

 For purposes of these suitability requirements, an investor and his or her spouse are considered to be a single person.
 In addition, the following definitions apply: